-From the 174 resolutions containing language on women and/or gender, we have selected and presented extracts that illustrate 'good practice' under each thematic chapter.^{xiii} For each extract, we have indicated the focus of the reference.
-For example, under the sexual and gender-based violence theme, the following extract is included:
+From the 174 resolutions containing language on women and/or gender, we have selected extracts that illustrate comprehensive 'good practice' and these are presented in each chapter.14 For these extracts, we have indicated the focus of the extract.
+For example, under Sexual & Gender-Based Violence, the following extract is included:

-Box 6.3 Democratic Republic of the Congo S/RES/1794 (2007) Extract Focus 18.
-Requests MONUC, in view of the scale and severity of sexual violence committed especially by armed elements in the Democratic Republic of the Congo, to undertake a thorough review of its efforts to prevent and respond to sexual violence, and to pursue a comprehensive mission-wide strategy , in close cooperation with the United Nations Country Team and other partners, to strengthen prevention, protection, and response to sexual violence, including through training for the Congolese security forces in accordance with its mandate, and to regularly report, including in a separate annex if necessary, on actions taken in this regard, including factual data and trend analyses of the problem; Strengthen prevention, protection & response to SGBV, incl. security forces training Reports to include factual data and analysis
+Box 6.3 Democratic Republic of the Congo S/RES/1794 (2007) Extract Focus Strengthen 18.
+Requests MONUC, in view of the scale and severity of sexual violence prevention, committed especially by armed elements in the Democratic Republic of the Congo, protection & to undertake a thorough review of its efforts to prevent and respond to sexual response to SGBV, violence, and to pursue a comprehensive mission-wide strategy, in close incl. security forces cooperation with the United Nations Country Team and other partners, to training strengthen prevention, protection, and response to sexual violence, including - through training for the Congolese security forces in accordance with its mandate, Reports to include and to regularly report, including in a separate annex if necessary, on actions factual data & taken in this regard, including factual data and trend analyses of the problem; analysis